B-lovedth/B-lovedth/README.md

 - I'm a Student💻and I like Gadjets(¬‿¬)
 - I love TECHNOLOGY
-- I'm currently developing myself to be a software engineer
+- I'm currently A Student At ALX Africa's Sofware Engineering Program
-- I’m currently learning FrontEnd web Development using ReactJS
+- I’m also currently learning FrontEnd web Development using ReactJS
-- I’m looking forward to growing myself to the extent of developing Programs, Applications,Softwares that Would solve world class problems and also Collaborating with people of like mind
+- I’m looking forward to becoming a World class Sofware Enginner building World class tools
 - Email: **greatsoma2019@gmail.com**

 <h2>You can Connect with me on:</h2>